Virtual This cache is listed on Geocaching Australia WanAus 57A - Big Park Bench Broken Hill South, New South Wales, Australia

 The oversized Park Bench was created by Sean O'Keeffe with the assistance of Bob Dyson and Frank Scognamigilo as part of the 2002 Landscapes and Backgrounds Contemporary Public Art in Broken Hill.
 Sean created this conceptual work so as to confront adults to sit as children - reduced in scale within an otherwise familiar environment.

-To log this as a find your log must include a picture of yourself, seated on the Park Bench holding your GPS.
-Wheelchair cachers seated below the Park Bench will be acceptable.
+To log this as a find your log must include a picture of yourself, standing or seated in front of the Park Bench holding your GPS.
+It is your choice whether you are inside or outside the chains.

 Logs